-Under the "open door" policy all applicants having fulfilled admission requirements will be considered for acceptance by the Campus Admission Committee.
-Requirements for admission are not restrictive but vary with the Curriculum.
+Under the "open door" policy, requirements for admission are not restrictive but vary with the curriculum.
 Admission to the college, therefore, does not necessarily imply immediate admission to the curriculum desired by the student.
+For additional information on admission requirements refer to the Director of Admissions or one of the courselors on the campus of the student's choice.